whitneyburton/portfolios/templates/BEM2_template.md

 What did you struggle most with this module?
 What did you learn from that struggle?

+## Blog

+Link your blog post here.
+Include a short description of your topic (one sentence is fine).

 ## Projects

 What were your favorite projects this module?
 Least favorite?
 Why?